niuers/Programming/git.md

 # Advanced Merging

 Git’s philosophy is to be smart about determining when a merge resolution is unambiguous, but if there is a conflict, it does not try to be clever about automatically resolving it.
 Therefore, if you wait too long to merge two branches that diverge quickly, you can run into some issues.

-##### Merge Conflicts
+### Merge Conflicts

-First of all, if at all possible, try to make sure your working directory is clean before doing a merge that may have conflicts.
-If you have work in progress, either commit it to a temporary branch or stash it.
+1. First of all, if at all possible, try to make sure your working directory is clean before doing a merge that may have conflicts.
+  * If you have work in progress, either `commit` it to a temporary branch or `stash` it.
 This makes it so that you can undo anything you try here.
-If you have unsaved changes in your working directory when you try a merge, some of these tips may help you lose that work.
+  * If you have unsaved changes in your working directory when you try a merge, some of these tips may help you lose that work.

-The git merge --abort option tries to revert to your state before you ran the merge.
+1. The `git merge --abort` option tries to revert to your state before you ran the merge.
 The only cases where it may not be able to do this perfectly would be if you had unstashed, uncommitted changes in your working directory when you ran it, otherwise it should work fine.
-If for some reason you find yourself in a horrible state and just want to start over, you can also run git reset --hard HEAD or wherever you want to get back to.
-Remember again that this will blow away your working directory, so make sure you don’t want any changes there.
+1. If for some reason you find yourself in a horrible state and just want to start over, you can also run `git reset --hard HEAD` or wherever you want to get back to.
+  * Remember again that this will blow away your working directory, so make sure you don’t want any changes there.

-1. Ignoring Whitespace
+1. Ignoring Whitespace:
-The default merge strategy can take arguments though, and a few of them are about properly ignoring whitespace changes.
-If you see that you have a lot of whitespace issues in a merge, you can simply abort it and do it again, this time with -Xignore-all-space or -Xignore-space-change.
-The first option ignores changes in any amount of existing whitespace, the second ignores all whitespace changes altogether.
+  * If you see that you have a lot of whitespace issues in a merge, you can simply abort it and do it again, this time with `-Xignore-all-space` or `-Xignore-space-change`.
+  * The first option ignores changes in any amount of existing whitespace, the second ignores all whitespace changes altogether.

-1. Manual File Re-merging
+##### Manual File Re-merging
-First, we get into the merge conflict state.
-Then we want to get copies of my version of the file, their version (from the branch we’re merging in), and the common version (from where both sides branched off ).
-Then we want to fix up either their side or our side and re-try the merge again for just this single file.
+1. First, we get into the merge conflict state.
+1. Then we want to get copies of my version of the file, their version (from the branch we’re merging in), and the common version (from where both sides branched off ).
+1. Then we want to fix up either their side or our side and re-try the merge again for just this single file.
-Getting the three file versions is actually pretty easy.
-Git stores all these versions in the index under “stages,” which each have numbers associated with them.
-Stage 1 is the common ancestor, stage 2 is your version, and stage 3 is from the MERGE_HEAD, the version you’re merging in (“theirs”).
-You can extract a copy of each of these versions of the conflicted file with the git show command and a special syntax.
+1. Getting the three file versions is actually pretty easy.
+Git stores all these versions in the index under “stages” which each have numbers associated with them.
+"Stage 1" is the common ancestor, "stage 2" is your version, and "stage 3" is from the `MERGE_HEAD`, the version you’re merging in (“theirs”).
+You can extract a copy of each of these versions of the conflicted file with the `git show` command and a special syntax.
+The `:1:hello.rb` is just shorthand for looking up that blob SHA.

 ```
 $ git show :1:hello.rb > hello.common.rb